 How to Segment

 Some business owners have difficulty getting started with segmentation.
 Start by looking at your current client base and see if there is a pattern.
 Sometimes businesses just naturally attract a particular type of client.
 Take a look at those clients you just love to work with.
 What characteristics do they all have in common that you could turn into a segment?

 Let’s take a look at another example:

-A massage therapist would start by picking their target market based on geographic location since it is more likely that their client base will come from within a 10 mile radius of your office.
+A massage therapist would start by picking their target market based on geographic location.
+It is more likely that their client base will come from within a 10 mile radius of their office.
 After a relaxing massage, most people don’t really want to drive more than 20 minutes to get home.